 One of the success stories of the last decade is putting a stop on the spread of tuberculosis thanks to systematic disease control activities.
 However, in spite of the general reduction in the prevalence of tuberculosis, the relative incidence of drug-resistant forms of tuberculosis and HIV-positive people with tuberculosis is still high compared to other EU member states.

 Vaccination helps prevent infectious diseases.
-Estonian children are vaccinated against eleven infectious diseases on the basis of the immunization programme.
+Estonian children are vaccinated against eleven infectious diseases on the basis of the immunization programme (PDF).
 Thanks to vaccination, a number of severe infectious diseases are not found in Estonia.
 In general, the coverage of children by vaccinations made under the immunization programme has been good, but has steadily declined over the past ten years.
 The decline in coverage has been caused by the refusal of parents to vaccinate their children either due to lack of knowledge or myths.
 This, however, may create the potential for the re-emergence and spread and outbreaks of forgotten infectious diseases.